mmichlin66/mmichlin66.github.io/mimurl/mimurlAbout.md

     console.log( "The URL doesn't match the pattern");
 ```

-Parsing the URL pattern is a relatively expensive operation and since, usually, many different URLs are matched to the same pattern, it is possible to perform attern parsing only once and pass the object containing the result of pattern parsing to the match function:
+Parsing the URL pattern is a relatively expensive operation and since, usually, many different URLs are matched to the same pattern, it is possible to perform pattern parsing only once and pass the object containing the result of pattern parsing to the match function:

 ```typescript
 import * as mimurl from "mimurl"